Officials investigate fire, possible home invasion at Marshall County superintendent’s house - NewsBreak

 Officials investigate fire, possible home invasion at Marshall County superintendent’s house

-MARSHALL COUNTY, Ala. ( WHNT ) — Officials are investigating a massive house fire at the home of Marshall County Superintendent Cindy Wigley as a possible home invasion.

-Wigley’s home, located on Wesley Chapel Road, caught fire on Friday and despite fire crews’ efforts, the home was ruled a total loss.2 babies survive tornado that carried them away in bathtub
+Wigley’s home, located on Wesley Chapel Road, caught fire on Friday and despite fire crews’ efforts, the home was ruled a total loss.One injured in late night shooting on Macon Road

 The scene on Saturday showed the home mostly reduced to smoldering rubble.